HaSPeR: An Image Repository for Hand Shadow Puppet Recognition: Literature Review

 \subsection{Image Classification and Recognition}

 Among the pioneering endeavors in hand shadow image classification was that of \citet{huang1999shadow}, who created \textsc{Shadow Vision}---a system to emulate an immersive virtual shadow puppet theater experience, employing a user's hand gestures over an overhead projector to control the creation and manipulation of objects within a 3D Open Inventor\footnote{Open Inventor™ toolkit --- \url{https://www.openinventor.com/}} environment.
 The chain of stages underlying the implementation of \textsc{Shadow Vision} were acquisition, segmentation, feature extraction, and recognition of the infrared shadow puppet images.
 They also adopted a 3-layer neural network and the centralized contour moments modeling technique, using 13 features (7 moments of the object, length, angle, and the 4 endpoints of the axis of inertia).
 The data used for this study isn't publicly available, and the methodology can be deemed somewhat obsolete in the modern purview, due to being supplanted by the emergence of deep learning models.
+Some recent works explore different convolutional models to assess their efficacy in Indonesian shadow puppet recognition. \citet{sudiatmika2018indonesian,sudiatmika2021indonesian} used the deep CNN models, \textsc{AlexNet} \cite{krizhevsky2014one} and \textsc{VGG-16} \cite{simonyan2014very}, and constructed a dataset of 2,530 images spanning 6 classes of puppets from museums in Bali.
+They also experimented with other convolutional models, such as \textsc{Mask R-CNN} \cite{he2017mask} and \textsc{MobileNet} \cite{howard2017mobilenets}, in two separate studies \cite{sudiatmika2021mask,prabowo2021indonesian}.